DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 if we have to, use class

 ## It is better to import assests in JS then adding it in HTML

+1. Scripts and stylesheets get minified and bundled together to avoid extra network requests.
+2. Missing files cause compilation errors instead of 404 errors for your users.
+3. Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.

+in short, going through webpack > without wbpack

 https://facebook.github.io/create-react-app/docs/using-the-public-folder